Dream-Bean/FinalGame/README.md

 Commit #10: Spikes work now.
 Need to add an endgame and restart to scenes.
 Make
             level3 the patrol level.
 Level4 will be for the turrets.
 Testing out new camera on level1.

+Commit #11: Implemented the turret animation and ability to shoot.
+Need to edit both.